ashworth3/rock-paper-scissors/README.md

 Simple Rock Paper Scissors Game: User vs Program

 How to Play:
-1. Use a C++ Compiler or run "Rock Paper Scissors Executable" to Play.
+1. Use a C++ Compiler or Run "Rock Paper Scissors Executable" to Play.
 3. When running, program will prompt User with # choices.
 Use corresponding #'s when prompted with choices.